dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Status: Draft

-Version: 1.5
+Version: 1.6

 Experiment flag: primary-constructors

 This document specifies _primary constructors_.
 This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration, or in the body.
-In order to use this feature, the given constructor must satisfy certain constraints.
-For example, a primary constructor in the header cannot have a body.
+In the case where the constructor is specified in the header, some elements are still specified in the class body, if present: The in-header constructor can have an initializer list in the body, including assertions, instance variable initializers, and/or a superinitializer.
+The in-header constructor can also have a body in the class body.

 One variant of this feature has been proposed in the [struct proposal][], several other proposals have appeared elsewhere, and prior art exists in